TheHeroBrine422/parkingLotAppIgnite/backend/README.md

 7. Add/remove spot route for level 2+
 8. regen keys for prod to revoke tokens accidently put in public repo.
 Not a big deal till being ran publically.
 9. Make Settings.DBcreds work.
 For some reason on my linux machine it is having issues.
+10. add checks that tables exist and create them if needed in app.listen()
+11. rewrite getArbitraryJWT for testing purposes.

 ### Other Potential Ideas